aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/password-protect-the-vba-project-of-excel-workbook/_index.md

 ---
-title: Password Protect the VBA Project of Excel Workbook with C++
+title: Password Protect the VBA Project of an Excel Workbook with C++
 linktitle: Password Protect the VBA Project of Excel Workbook
 type: docs
 weight: 10